halfbyte/liv3c0der/README.md

   * DelayLine.filterFrequency
   * DelayLine.feedback
 * AE.ReverbLine - a configurable reverb line that can be used as an output
   * ReverbLine.mix - mix ratio between original and reverb signal.
-This is the AudioPAram
+This is the AudioParam
+* AE.DubLine - A combination of delay and reverb, as often used in dub and dubtechno.

-* AE.DEL and AE.REV are shortcuts for the inputs of DelayLine and ReverbLine.
+* AE.DEL, AE.DUB and AE.REV are shortcuts for the inputs of DelayLine, DubLine and ReverbLine.
 * AE.SpreadSynth (will be renamed!) is a dual oscillator synth with full ENVs for amp and filter
 * AE.AcidSynth is a single osc synth with a double filter for enhanced squeakability.
 It has a more simple envelope.
 * AE.SawSynth is a configurable "Super Saw" synth with a large number or Sawtooth oscillators all slightly detuned.